microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 --->

 On the other hand, it enables tomographic imaging of the murine hind limb vasculature with less artifacts around the bone at lower acceleration voltages, which in most instances leads to shorter scanning times.

-These samples were imaged with a SKYSCAN 1172, all relevant parameters are given in the [Supplementary Materials].
+These samples were imaged with a SKYSCAN 1172, with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 µA.
-Very briefly, this scan was performed with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 µA.
+The X-rays were filtered by 0.25 mm of aluminum prior to incidence onto the sample.
-The X-rays were filtered by 0.2 mm of aluminum prior to incidence onto the sample.
+Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 2 projections being averaged for noise reduction.
-The sample was rotated over totally 180° with one projection acquired at each 0.1° and 2 projections were averaged.
+Each projection image with a size of 4000 x 2672 pixels was exposed for 1740 ms.
 This resulted in an isometric voxel size of 3.19 µm.

 Furthermore, segmentation of the vasculature in the tomographic datasets becomes easier and a subsequent histological evaluation of the sample is facilitated [@doi:10.1038/srep41842].